 gcloud compute forwarding-rules create td-hybrid-forwarding-rule \ --global \ --load-balancing-scheme=INTERNAL_SELF_MANAGED \ --address=0.0.0.0 \ --target-http-proxy=td-hybrid-proxy \ --ports=8080 \ --network=default

 Traffic Director is now configured to route traffic through the middle proxy to your simulated private, on-premises service.
-You can verify this configuration by creating a test client VM, logging into that VM and sending a request to the middle proxy that is running Envoy.
-Once verified, delete the test client VM.
+You can verify this configuration by creating a test client VM, logging into that VM, and sending a request to the middle proxy that is running Envoy.
+After verifying the configuration, delete the test client VM.

 gcloud compute instances list